kietitmo/tiki_batch_etl/readme.md

 ![pipeline](./assets/photos/etl.png)

 ### Data warehouse design:
-Starschema with 2 fact tables, 3 dim tables (photo below)
+Constellation Schema with 2 fact tables, 3 dim tables.
+It can be said that it is a combination of 2 star schemas. (photo below)

 ![db](./assets/photos/star-schema-dwh.png)